ZetaTwo/aoe2-streaming/README.md

 10. Align the civ draft with the bottom of your canvas
 11. Click the lock icon on both sources to avoid accidental edits

+#### Interacting with the Draft

+To interact with the draft, i.e. setting the win, loss, pick, etc status:

+1. In the list, click the browser source of the draft you want to interact with.
+2. Click the "interact" button.
+3. A window pops up.
+You can use it to interact with the draft as you would in your browser.
+4. Once you are done, close the window.

 #### Changing Drafts

 To change the draft: